DavisPL-Teaching/119/lecture6/README.md

 # Lecture 6: Streaming Pipelines

-This is the last lecture!
+This is the last "full" lecture!

 Hopefully, it will be a relatively short one.
 I will try to focus on a few key concepts.

+Schedule: schedule.md

 Time permitting, following this lecture,
 I will do a poll to take topic suggestions